-Explanation: The Project area is currently developed as a windfarm, with coexisting grazing activities that would continue.
-The East County Area Plan designates the entire program area as Large Parcel Agriculture, which carries a zoning designation of Agriculture.
-Chapter 17.06.040 of the Alameda County Code of Ordinances indicates that privately owned wind facilities are a conditionally permitted use on non-prime farmland within the Agriculture zoning district.
-The proposed Project would not commit future generations to, or introduce, changes in land use that would vary from the existing conditions.
+Explanation: The project area is currently developed as a windfarm, with coexisting grazing activities that would continue.
+The East County Area Plan (ECAP) designates the entire program area as Large Parcel Agriculture, which carries a zoning designation of Agriculture.
+According to the ECAP, a wind farm is a permitted use with a Conditional Use Permit.
+The program and the project would not commit future generations to or introduce changes in land use that would vary from the existing conditions.

 The PEIR found that the program involved the construction and repowering of existing wind farms on approximately 50,000 acres in unincorporated eastern Alameda County, and that the commitment of nonrenewable resources, such as sand, gravel and other components of cement, metals and fossil fuels, necessary for construction and operation of the repowered wind farms would be irreversible.
-The Project would similarly commit such materials for construction and operation of the repowered wind farm, although on much a smaller scale, but which would also constitute an irreversible commitment of nonrenewable resources.
+The project would similarly commit such materials for construction and operation of the repowered wind farm, although on much a smaller scale, but which would also constitute an irreversible commitment of nonrenewable resources.